Bettingen, Riehen and Viticulture in Canton Basel-Stadt

 The new and the old Wettsteinhaus and Museum

-After the French revolutionary troops invaded the village in 1798, the village was granted the same rights as Basel.
+After the French revolutionary troops invaded the village in 1798, it was granted the same rights as those of Basel.
 The (French) Mediation Act of 1803 assigned Riehen to the district of Liestal.
 In 1833, Riehen was transferred to the canton of Basel-City (Basel-Stadt) and became a municipality.

 Riehen was a border town for refugees in the Second World War.
-The Eiserne Hand was a stroke of Swiss territory of hope, life, disillusion and death.
+The Eiserne Hand was a stroke of fate that crossed Swiss territory, encompassing hope, life, disillusionment, and death.

 The Fondation Beyeler is one of the village’s main attractions.
 (See also the villa Wenkenhof.)

-Bettingen shares, more or less, the same history.
+Bettingen shares, to some extent, the same history.
 The canton’s only mountain and its Chrischona complex are another story.

 Bettingen